-Fig. 12 (B) Details of Fitting Arrangement Using Collar and Elastic Line
+Fig. 12 (b) Details of Fitting Arrangement Using Collar and Elastic Line

 B-4 ASSESSMENT OF AVERAGE INTERNAL PRESSURE IN HOOD

 At least three test subjects shall don and seal the device according to the manufacturer’s information supplied by the manufacturer.
 The test subject holds his breath and the pressure within the hood is noted with the device operating at the initial flow rate.